PowerDNS/pdns/pdns/README-dnsdist.md

     * member `getStats()`: print the block tables
     * member `unblock(ComboAddress)`: unblock this address
     * member `unblockQName(DNSName [, qtype=255])`: remove this qname from the block list
+ * DNSCryptCert related:
+    * member `getClientMagic`: return this certificate's client magic value, as a string
+    * member `getEsVersion()`: return the cryptographic construction to use with this certificate, as a string
+    * member `getMagic()`: return the certificate magic number, as a string
+    * member `getProtocolMinorVersion()`: return this certificate's minor version, as a string
+    * member `getResolverPublicKey()`: return the public key corresponding to this certificate, as a string
+    * member `getSerial()`: return the certificate serial number
+    * member `getSignature()`: return this certificate's signature, as a string
+    * member `getTSEnd()`: return the date the certificate is valid from, as a Unix timestamp
+    * member `getTSStart()`: return the date the certificate is valid until (inclusive), as a Unix timestamp
+ * DNSCryptContext related:
+    * member `generateAndLoadInMemoryCertificate(path/to/provider/private/key/file, serial, begin, end)`: generate a new resolver key and the associated certificate in-memory, sign it with the provided provider key, and use the new certificate
+    * member `getCurrentCertificate()`: return the current certificate as a `DnsCryptCert` object
+    * member `getOldCertificate()`: return the previous certificate as a `DnsCryptCert` object
+    * member `getProviderName()`: return the provider name
+    * member `hasOldCertificate()`: return a boolean indicating if the context has a previous certificate, from a certificate rotation
+    * member `loadNewCertificate(path/to/certificate, path/to/key)`: load a new certificate and the corresponding private key, and use it
  * DNSDistProtoBufMessage related:
     * member `setBytes(bytes)`: set the size of the query
     * member `setEDNSSubnet(Netmask)`: set the EDNS Subnet